Why Eat Local?

-- Soil and compost.
+Soil and compost.
 Soil is one of the most important parts of growing food – it’s the difference between plonking seeds in the ground, and having them grow or struggle.
 The best way to cultivate good soil is to start a compost.
-See our compost guide here.
+Scroll down to read about compost.
 Chicken, horse or cow manure is another sure way to condition the soil and add right nutrients to the soil.
 Growing ‘green manure’ or legumes will add nitrogen, lime will add acidity.
 There are a variety of ways to improve your soil – a soil test using a soil testing kit will help you determine what you need.
 See this infographic for quick fertiliser facts.

 What should I grow when and where?
 Canberra is lucky enough to have four distinct seasons to guide our planting.
 The Canberra Organic Society has produced a fantastic set of fact sheets for each season.
 We recommend having a look here.
 This is also a good growing vegetable chart and this is a chart of vegetables to grow in the shade.